Bỏ qua đến nội dung

 3) Why is there profit according to this simple calculation?

-a) Invest early
+a) Investing early

-b) Match the load
+b) Matching your load

-c) Small capacity is enough
+c) Modest capacity is enough

-• Prioritize offsetting the important daytime load first
+• Prioritize offsetting important daytime loads first

 • Choose a system that’s easy to operate and maintain

-In short: start from small to medium, don’t over-size on day one.
+In short: start from small to medium, don’t oversize on day one.

 5) Quick checklist before spending money

-2. Determine your actual daytime load
+2. Determine your true daytime load

 4. Track these 3 indicators every month:

-6. The actual bill paid
+6. Actual bill paid

 Conclusion